811: parts: the clonus horror

 So, you’re not taking me to the Harlem Globetrotters?

 The Harlem Globetrotters are an exhibition basketball team famed for entertaining spectators with their on-court antics.
-They were founded in 1927 in Chicago but named themselves after Harlem, then the center of African-American culture.
+They were founded in 1927 in Chicago but named themselves after Harlem, then the center of Black culture.
 The team has always been largely made up of black players; Wilt Chamberlain got his start there, as did Connie Hawkins and NBA pioneer Nat “Sweetwater” Clifton.
 In 1985 the Globetrotters signed Olympic gold medalist Lynette Woodard as their first female player.

 “All I know is you’re talking crazy.”
 And I’m the Posture Prince.